 The Canadian province of Ontario has a multicultural population, belonging to English and European descent.
 The largest group of immigrants in the province is represented by the Irish, Scottish, and Italian people.
 This has also resulted in more than 28% of the province’s people being foreign-born, which is more than the nation’s average of 20%.

 More than 50% of the province’s population are followers of Protestantism or Catholic faith, and nearly 23% of people adhere to no religious affiliation at all.
-Due to a population with affiliation to diverse religions, there are numerous places of worship for people for all faiths.
+Due to a population with affiliation to diverse religions, there are numerous places of worship for people of all faiths.

 Education in Ontario

-The province offers government-funded education to the residents, beginning from the Kindergarten to the end of secondary school, insisting on the quality of education as well.
+The province offers government-funded education to the residents, beginning from Kindergarten to the end of secondary school, insisting on the quality of education as well.

-There are many world-class universities in the province, including the University of Toronto, which ranks at 18th position across the world.
+There are many world-class universities in the province, including the University of Toronto, which ranks at the 18th position across the world.
 The list of other designated universities includes the University of Ontario, Queen’s University, and the University of Ottawa.